yrangana/Coursera_Capstone/Introduction/Analysis of outer Colombo suburbs.md

 <div style="text-align: justify;line-height:2">
     <ul>
         <li>
-            List of outer Colombo suburbs can be found on Wikipedia article: Colombo [4].
+            List of outer suburbs in Colombo can be found on Wikipedia article: Colombo [4].
 For this study, inner Colombo city suburbs and capital zone suburbs are not used since they are more suitable for business purposes rather than residential purpose.
         </li>
         <li>
             Geo-Coordinates of each suburb can be retrieved from ArcGIS geocode library for Python [5].